EveKaczmarek/KoikatsuModdingFacility/Scene_BBFutaAgainstGlass.md

 * Penis physics are controlled manually by KKPE.

 * Ejaculation props looks different.
-I've manually added motion blur in Krita so I'll provide a .KRA file for reference. (link)
+I've manually added motion blur in Krita so I provide a .KRA file for reference.

 * Hard transitions between clipped and non-clipped parts was softened manually in Krita, please refer to a .KRA file.